 But exposure to others does more than make people like each other.
-According to a study conducted by Herman Miller, people working in spaces that made it easy to regularly see and be around leaders felt more aligned with the organisation’s mission.5 In that kind of environment, leaders are able to help employees see how their day-to-day objectives are connected with those of the organisation.
+According to a study conducted by Herman Miller, people working in spaces that made it easy to regularly see and be around leaders felt more aligned with the organization’s mission.5 In that kind of environment, leaders are able to help employees see how their day-to-day objectives are connected with those of the organization.

 “Our associates know that they ultimately impact someone else’s work experience.
 That’s why we are here.”

-—Tracey Wood, Global VP, People and Organisation for Mars Drinks
+—Tracey Wood, Global VP, People and Organization for Mars Drinks

 A CLEAR PURPOSE FOR EVERY PLACE

-Regardless of how clear the organisation is about its purpose or even how strongly employees identify with it, sometimes a sense of purpose can be thwarted by the smallest things, e.g. not having enough horizontal space to spread out materials, trying to collaborate with team members while sitting next to a loud-talker, or even just needing to change things up in the middle of the afternoon.
+Regardless of how clear the organization is about its purpose or even how strongly employees identify with it, sometimes a sense of purpose can be thwarted by the smallest things, e.g., not having enough horizontal space to spread out materials, trying to collaborate with team members while sitting next to a loud-talker, or even just needing to change things up in the middle of the afternoon.

-In a Living Office, each space has a purpose, and each space is optimised for that purpose, enabling people to do their part in accomplishing the company’s purpose.
+In a Living Office, each space has a purpose, and each space is optimized for that purpose, enabling people to do their part in accomplishing the company’s purpose.
 For associates who need to work with others, then alone, in quick succession, like on a project team, Mars Drinks provides them with a Hive to work in.
 When it’s time to write an annual plan, an associate can work undisturbed in a sheltered space called a Haven.
-With its central location, heavy foot traffic, and casual seating, Mars Drinks’ Plaza is the heart of its Living Office – the place to check the pulse of the company and to bump into a colleague.
+With its central location, heavy foot traffic, and casual seating Mars Drinks’ Plaza is the heart of its Living Office—the place to check the pulse of the company and to catch a colleague.